Religious freedom is the hallmark of our nation, the United States of America.

 The newly-designated Spanish Governor Pedro Menéndez de Avilés sailed on the San Pelayo and upon reaching Florida named the first permanent settlement St. Augustine.
 That same day the first Mass of Thanksgiving was celebrated with the Timucuan Indians in attendance on September 8, 1565.
 The first Catholic Church was built there at the site called Nombre de Dios or the Name of God.

 The early writings of the English colonists clearly indicate the Christian heritage of our country.
 Four of the original thirteen Colonies in America were primarily established for religious freedom, to escape religious persecution in England.
 William Bradford and the Pilgrims composed the Mayflower Compact just before they landed at Plymouth in 1620.
 In a speech with reference to Jesus Christ in the Sermon on the Mount (Matthew 5:14), John Winthrop, the first Governor of Massachusetts, delivered the sermon, A Model of Christian Charity, to the Puritan Protestants on the way to Massachusetts in 1629.
 He urged the Puritans to be good examples, "For we must consider that we shall be as a city upon a hill.
 The eyes of all people are upon us."
-Catholics under Lord Baltimore settled in Maryland in 1634, and the Maryland General Assembly passed the historic Toleration Act of Maryland in 1649, to promote religious harmony among Catholics and Protestants and for toleration of all Christian religions.
+Catholics under Lord Baltimore received a Charter in 1632, and his younger son Leonard Calvert sailed on the Ark and Dove, arriving on March 25, 1634 in Maryland.
+The Maryland General Assembly passed the historic Toleration Act of Maryland in 1649, to promote religious harmony among Catholics and Protestants and for toleration of Christian religions.
 In addition to founding the First Baptist Church in Providence, Rhode Island in 1638, Roger Williams wrote his famous book in defense of religious tolerance, The Bloody Tenent of Persecution, in 1644.
 King Charles II granted the Quaker William Penn an extensive proprietary Charter in America on March 4, 1681.
 Penn and the King together decided to name his new colony Pennsylvania in memory of Penn's father.
+William Penn arrived on the Welcome in the Fall of 1682 and soon founded Philadelphia.